John Traicos

 Athanasios John Traicos (born 17 May 1947) is a former cricketer who represented South Africa and Zimbabwe at international level.
-He was primarily an off spin bowler, and is one of a small number of cricketers to have played at the highest level for more than one country.
+He was primarily an off spin bowler, and one of a small number of cricketers to have played at the highest level for more than one country.

 Personal life

 Traicos was born in Zagazig, Egypt in 1947 where his father Tryphon worked in the family business.
 He is of Greek descent, his father having been born in Lemnos, Greece and his maternal grandmother in Kalymnos.
 In September 1948 the family moved to what was then Fort Victoria in Southern Rhodesia.
 As a child he was known as "Naso", a contraction of his name "Athanasios", but when he started university he adopted the name "John".